robert17/iotf-rtd/docs/libraries/python_cli_for_api.rst

 Constructor
 -------------------------------------------------------------------------------

-The Internet of Things Python module client is built by the constructor.
-The constructor require a properties object containing the following definitions:
+The Internet of Things Python module client is built for device, application, or API use by the constructor.
+The constructor requires a properties object containing the following definitions:

-* org - Your organization ID
+* org - Your organization ID.
-* auth-method - Always "apikey"
+* auth-method - This defines the authentication method be used, and should always be set to "apikey".
-* auth-key - API key
+* auth-key - The authentication key should be your API key.
-* auth-token - API key token
+* auth-token - The authentication token is your API key token.

-The properties object creates definitions which are used to interact with the Internet of Things Foundation Connect module.
+These definitions are used to interact with the Internet of Things Foundation module.

-The following code snippet shows how to construct the APIClient instance using the properties,
+After installing the client library, as described in the Python for the Internet of Things Foundation Introduction, the APIClient instance can be construced by running the following code snippet:

 .. code:: python